 I lived a 20-minute drive away from a surf beach, the water is warm (no wetsuit!), and beyond the high season the waves were accessible for a beginner.
 Of course, I didn’t take advantage of it and quit surfing in Martinique after that incident.

 I still like surfing and I really would like to get better at it (without having to withstand uncontrollable shivering), so I was really excited when Planet Surf Camps got in touch with me about heading over to their surf camp in Fuerteventura.
-Once I double checked they were for real, it wasn’t hard to get Tom on board: surfing + holiday is an easy sell in Tomland.
+Once I double checked they were for real, it wasn’t hard to get him on board (hehe, see what I did there?): surfing + holiday is an easy sell in Baeland.

 The Surf House